huggingface/blog/mnist-adversarial.md

 Were you able to fool the model above?😀 Now it's time to _flag_ your adversarial example. __Flagging__ refers to the processes that happen when a user is able to fool the model.
 For our flagging, we will define a function to:
 1. save the adversarial example to a dataset
-2. train the model on the adversarial example after some threshold samples have been collected.
+2. train the model on the adversarial examples after some threshold samples have been collected.
 3. repeat 1-2 many times.

 >Note: Gradio has a built-in flaggiing callback that allows you easily flag adversarial samples of your model.
 Read more about it [here](https://gradio.app/using_flagging/).